 In addition to the lectures, we usually organise 2 Study Days a year and visits, all of which tend to book up rather quickly and we have a variety of volunteering projects; we are particularly proud of our Church Recording and Youth projects.

-Our annual subscription for the full 2021-22 season is £47 which covers all our lectures from September to May and also includes membership of The Arts Society.
+Our annual subscription for the full 2022-23 season will be £47 which covers all our lectures from September to May and also includes membership of The Arts Society.

 We also ask for a one-off joining fee (usually £10) to help with administration costs.